mrdanortiz/library/README.md

 ## Purpose

-This is just a sample react app that I built to show my knowledge and style of coding.
+This is just a sample react app that I built to show my knowledge and style.
 The professional projects that I work on are in private bitbucket repos.

 ## Available Scripts